POTTERHEADHERMIONE/Library_Management/readme.md

 - Can decide set of emails well in advance which can register (Ex : Only college mail)

 # Server
-- Gotta make the raspberry pi a server and the college has to link the id
+- Raspberry pi is the server, and the college email Id will be linked to the accounts for verification and access.
-- Send mails accordingly when book issued or when book submitted, also 3 days before the deadline
+- Send mails accordingly when book issued or when book submitted, also 3 days before the deadline (Like a notification system on the mail)